 ‘…and we have amazing products for people like you, designed and created by people like you who understand’.

 Does it work?
 As a leading tech giant, Google has a lot to lose if they get their digital marketing wrong.
 9 million followers and yearly revenue of $110.8 billion suggests it’s working out for them.

 Find Your People

 Take a leaf out of Google’s books and start serving your people.
 To master digital marketing for Instagram you need to know who you are hoping to engage with.
 If you haven’t already, write your client persona.
-Knowing who your target audience is makes it much easier to produce content that makes people feel important and delivers results.
+Knowing your target audience makes it much easier to produce content that makes people feel important and delivers results.
 With a little research online, you can find out which time of day your target demographic is most active on Instagram and which hashtags will help them find you!